West-Lane-Translator/wlt_content/content/pages/HDTV/Antennas.md

 In order to assist translator system viewers in pulling in the best possible signal, what follows a list of tips for installing an antenna or "tuning up" an existing antenna.
+The channels broadcast by West Lane Translator are all in the UHF band (specifically UHF channels 24, 26, 28, 32 and 35) so make sure that your antenna is designed to receive UHF.
+A UHF-only antenna is ideal.
+A combined VHF/UHF antenna is also suitable although the elements of it that receive VHF will be of no use.

 ### Indoor Antennas